Crystal of the Seven Mists

-Sabian had not looked for Shamone, he’d simply stepped into the next room hoping that the irritating irk would just wander off.
+Sabian had not looked for Shamone, he’d simply stepped into the next room hoping the irritating irk would just wander off.
 No such luck.

 Dragging Sabian out of the room and into a large entrance hall, Lamont snapped, “Well, are you deaf as well as belligerent?
 Where is she?”

 Trying to keep the sarcasm out of his tone, Sabian replied, “I’ve asked around, and no one knows where Princess Shamone is.
-I can only conclude that she has returned to the ballroom to be with her parents.”
+I can only conclude she has returned to the ballroom to be with her parents.”

 Lord Lamont narrowed his eyes at Sabian.
 He did not like the haughty looks he was throwing his way.
 “If you were my servant you would be flogged then sacked for your incompetence.
 You are no use to anyone so why Prince Tylox keeps you around is beyond me.”

 Most things are beyond you you lackbrained idiot, Sabian growled in his head.
 “Would you like me to tell Her Highness you are still looking for her should we cross paths?”
 Sabian asked.

 “What do you think you blithering idiot, of course I want you to tell her I’m looking for her?
 Are you dense?”

 Sabian would have loved nothing more than to ask the irksome lord to step outside, it would make his night if just for once he could land a punch to his chin, better still, stick a sword up his––